-10 OT NPN security requirements and 5G NPN scenarios: the outlook

-Table 5 compares how OT security attributes are handled by the four 5G-ACIA-defined NPN deployment scenarios.
+10 OT NPN security requirements and 5G NPN scenarios: the outlook the four 5G-ACIA-defined NPN deployment scenarios.

 Note that in the PNI-NPN cases, and the shared RAN SNPN case, the PLMN base station has visibility into authentication exchanges between the UE and the core network, and into the keys for user plane protection.
 This therefore differs from the isolated SNPN case.